-Why Health and Safety law is different
+Why is Health and Safety law different

 - Section 40 of the Health and Safety at Work etc Act 1974, the UK’s cornerstone health and safety legislation, states: “In any proceedings for an offence under any of the relevant statutory provisions consisting of a failure to comply with a duty or requirement to do something so far as is practicable or so far as is reasonably practicable, or to use the best practicable means to do something, it shall be for the accused to prove (as the case may be) that it was not practicable or not reasonably practicable to do more than was in fact done to satisfy the duty or requirement, or that there was no better practicable means than was in fact used to satisfy the duty or requirement.”